 We picked up a percussionist on Craigslist named Hugo Mercado Diaz who was a Mexican citizen that crossed the border every three months to play music in San Diego and crossed back to get his stamp.
 So that shaped the music differently.
 Then we went on tour and he didn’t have the correct stamp on his passport and unfortunately, he was deported.

 Your percussionist was deported mid-tour?

 On the border of Mexico and Arizona or New Mexico and Texas.
 We had to finish the tour without him and we were really worried for him, he was a really sweet guy.

 A local guy I’ve known for a long time in the community, he worked at Spin Records and played in a rock and roll band – he offered or maybe we reached out to him to fill in for a couple shows and it felt so natural that things just progressed from there and eventually he joined the band.

-Keith Haman moved to New York for several years and his wife danced in our band as a burlesque dancer for a short period of time, so she was in the band before he was.
+Keith Hammond moved to New York for several years and his wife danced in our band as a burlesque dancer for a short period of time, so she was in the band before he was.
 When he got back from New York I started asking if he would be interested.
-Things went so naturally we had to do it, we had to.
+Seeing how things went so naturally we had to do it, we had to.
 That’s how the band came together.